 Do you know the particle SA (さ)?
-It is often used by men to indicate slight emphasis.
-It's impossible for you to live with Japanese without hearing さあ in sentences.
-It wields great power and makes your sentences quite rich.
+It is often used by men to indicate a slight emphasis.
+It is impossible to live with Japanese people without hearing さあ in their sentences.
+It has a great power and makes your sentences very rich.
 In this article, we will see details about its function and how to use it correctly.

 Ways to use さ